WARNING! This review contains SPOILERS!

 Is this girl for real?!

 What made Jung even scarier was that he never had to involve himself in situations to cause harm to others directly.
-He manipulated people and had the skills to set up the dominos so that he could watch them fall.
+He manipulated people to do everything for him.

 What confused me was that Seol was most upset when Jung beat up the pervy neighborhood burglar.
 That was the only logical punishment that Jung ever served onto someone.